Like any network, social networks are organised differentially.

 I experience the Fediverse as multi-faceted.
 I think that's because I'm responsible for what's presented to me and not an external algorithm.
 So it happens more often that I come across new and different points of view.

 I am curious to see whether the Fediverse will become established in society.
 Whether it will succeed in democratising the net.
 I think it's like shopping in a health food shop or a discount shop.
 You don't change the whole world, just a small part of it.

 Mastodon is a software in the Fediverse similar to the popular central provider Twitter.
 Some things are called differently.
-Instead of tweeting, it tröts.
+Instead of a tweet, it is a toot.
 Otherwise, there are many things in common: for example, hashtags, sharing, liking, followers and short messages.

 There is no one Mastodon provider.
 This is similar to other open source software: there is not one Joomla, but many installations of Joomla on different servers managed by different people.
 Usually, the first thing you discover is one of the large Mastodon instances.
 In terms of decentralisation, it makes more sense to choose the provider carefully.

 An overview of the possible instances can be found at instances.social[^instances.social].